Lawmakers are split on how to respond to the recent bank failures

 Among them, it increased supervision for large banking institutions, which it defined as those with more than $50 billion in assets.

 Banks lobbied against the regulations, pushing to shift that threshold to $250 billion.
-It also faced heavy criticism from Republicans, including former President Donald Trump — who vowed in 2016 that he would dismantle it and took steps in that direction during his time in the White House.
+It also faced heavy criticism from Republicans, including Trump — who vowed in 2016 that he would dismantle it and took steps in that direction during his time in the White House.

 In 2018, Congress voted to scale back some regulations on smaller and mid-size banks.